Is Shared Ownership a Good Idea For First Time Buyers?

 The shared ownership scheme is a cross between renting and buying.
 Instead of purchasing a property, you purchase a share of a property.
 The remaining proportion is retained by a Housing Association.
 They then charge you a monthly rent for occupying its share of the property.

-You do still need to put down a deposit (typically between 5-10%).
+Generally you do still need to put down a deposit (typically between 5-10%).
 However, the actual amount is based on the share that you are purchasing.
 For example, if you want to purchase a 25% share of a £300,000 home, the value of your share will be £75,000 (25% of £300,000).
 If a 5% deposit was required, you’d need to put down a £3,750 deposit.
 You would then raise a mortgage for the remaining value of your share (£71,250) and pay rent on the rest.
+If you qualify, there is an option to put down 0 deposit.

 Over time, you will normally have the option to buy further shares and own more of the property.
 This is known as ‘staircasing’.
 The more of the property you own, the less the Housing Association owns and therefore the rent you pay decreases.
 In many cases, you can eventually staircase up to 100% ownership.
 This means you would own all of the property and no longer have to pay any rent.